Virtual Ride

 Commit

 Every Virtual Rider commits to raise funds that will support life-saving research at Georgetown Lombardi.
-Your fundraising commitment is based on your Ride distance.
+Regardless of what activity you choose to do, we ask that each Virtual Rider raises $100.

 Step 2